gfoidl/CairoSharp/demos/ReadMe.md

 Even when you don't care about WinForms[^1], the _cairo_ stuff can be interesting.
 In this case, just ignore WinForms stuff and focus your eye on _cairo_.

 [^1]: actually I don't use WinForms extensively nowadays.
-Just here and there for some quick ad-hoc visualization of simulations, and that like.
+Just here and there for some quick ad-hoc visualization of simulations, and that like when I don't use GTK 4.

 #### WinFormsAnimation

 Shows how to display an animation, drawed via _cairo_ on WinForms.
 For each iteration an image can be stored to the output folder, and in the [ReadMe](./Windows/WinFormsAnimation/ReadMe.md) over there is a command on how to create a `mp4`-video out of the created image files.

+A Linux / GTK version is in [Gtk4Animation](#gtk4animation).

 #### WpfDemo